-The winter weather can have a significant impact on your commercial truck tires.
+The winter weather can have a significant impact on your commercial tires.
 Taking a proactive approach to protecting your vehicle’s tires is the best way to ensure that tires remain in peak condition for the months ahead.
-Our team at STTC has comprehensive experience in the tire industry and within our new post, we’re highlighting our guide to proactive tire maintenance in winter.
+Our team at STTC has comprehensive experience in the tire industry and within our new post, we’re highlighting our guide to proactive maintenance for commercial truck tires in winter.

 When a tire is over-inflated it can lessen the tire’s ability to retain traction on the road and will wear faster in the middle of the tread.
 Truckers should also maintain tire pressure in accordance with the load being carried to maximize safe driving performance over the coming months.